st-h/ember-content-editable/README.md

 ---------------------|------------------------------------------------|---------
 value                | The value to be edited                         | `""`
 placeholder          | Placeholder displayed when value is blank      | `""` stringInterpolator   | Function which processes / intercepts any updated value.
-Takes a string and returns the  string to be used instead.           | none class                | String with any extra css class.               | none editable             | Is the element editable?                       | `true` type                 | `number`, `text`, or `html`                    | `html` spellcheck           | Uses browsers spellcheck, same as with `<input>` | none
+Takes a string and returns the string to be used instead.           | none class                | String with any extra css class               | none type                 | `number`, `text`, or `html`                    | `html` spellcheck           | Uses browsers spellcheck, same as with `<input>` | none readonly             | If true, element can't be edited but is focusable | false disabled             | If true, element can't be edited, focused or tabbed to | false

 ##### isText Deprecation
 isText has been deprecated.
 You should replace `isText=true` with `type="text"`, and `isText=false` with `type="html"`.

+##### editable Deprecation
+`editable` has been deprecated in favour of `disabled` to be more consistent with standard input tags.

 ### Events
 You can provide actions to handle the following list of events.
 Arguments passed to your action are consistent with Ember implementations in places like the `{{input}}` helper. `value` is the current value of the content-editable field, `component` is the component instance itself, and `event` is the corresponding raw event object.